vercel/hazel/README.md

-# Hazel
+# Carrots

 ![TypeScript](https://shields.io/badge/TypeScript-3178C6?logo=TypeScript&logoColor=FFF&style=flat-square)
 ![Prettier](https://shields.io/badge/Prettier-ff69b4?logo=Prettier&logoColor=FFF&style=flat-square)
 ![NextJS](https://shields.io/badge/Vercel-000?logo=Vercel&logoColor=FFF&style=flat-square)

 > This is a fork of the excellent [Hazel](https://github.com/vercel/hazel) project updated to work with TypeScript and the current Vercel API.
-It is being used to update [Horse Browser](https://browser.horse).
+It is renamed to Carrots since it feeds updates to [Horse](https://browser.horse).

 This project lets you deploy an update server for [Electron](https://www.electronjs.org) apps with ease: You only need to click a button.